andresbott/ansible-autodoc/README.md

   * simple annotations: "author", "description" and "todo2 also working

 # Todo
+* when a yaml file with a special char is templated, an UnicodeEncodeError will be thrown
 * add testing, coverage, travis
 * add template cli parameter

 ### improvements
+* instead of using different annotation for author, description etc, use one annotation @info: <section> # value
 * improve the default templates : ongoing task
 * improve the documentation : ongoing task
 * add @meta tag, for enabling and disabling parts of the template & document